wejhink/django-sirtrevor-editor/README.rst

 -------------

 *Sir Trevor* can be extended through `custom blocks`_.
-Starting with 0.2.1 *django-sirtrevor* also has basic support for custom blocks.
+Starting with 0.2.1 *django-sirtrevor-editor* also has basic support for custom blocks.

 Here is a little step-by-step guide: